 The multi-stakeholder dialogue process associated with data collection will be strengthened and the questionnaire design for sourcing results will be improved and simplified.

 The short questionnaire will be expanded to deepen the assessment of the quality of public-private partnerships, to capture critical issues for private sector engagement in development and the optional module will be removed.

 Read more about the refinement of individual indicators

 All Global Partnership stakeholders are encouraged to actively participate in the refinement process through the following activities, as appropriate:

 The refined framework will be piloted in February 2018 to gather feedback on whether the framework responds to country needs, is relevant and is easy to implement.
 Contact the UNDP-OECD Joint Support Team to learn about ways to provide feedback on the revised framework.

-Through a series of online, public consultations, all development co-operation stakeholders will be invited to provide feedback on the refinement process.
-Check back soon for more details on the consultations.
+Through a series of online, public consultations, all development co-operation stakeholders are invited to provide feedback on the revised indicators and process.
+Click here to access the online consultations platform.

 Participation in the 2018 Monitoring Round

 The third monitoring round will be launched in May 2018, with a user-friendly support package, including a Monitoring Guide and how-to workshops /webinars.
 Contact the UNDP-OECD Joint Support Team for more details on how to participate.